 In the latest development in the ongoing patent battle between Google and SimpleAir Inc., a Federal Circuit panel agreed with SimpleAir that Google waived a claim construction it asserted on appeal because Google had failed to argue that construction before the PTAB.
 SimpleAir originally asserted a series of patents against Google, including U.S. Patent No. … Continue Reading

 In Unwired Planet, LLC v.
 Google Inc., the Federal Circuit affirmed the PTAB’s IPR decision that the challenged claims are invalid as obvious and dismissed the PTAB’s CBM review as moot.
 Petitioner Google filed IPR and CBM petitions challenging claims 1-6 of U.S. Patent No. 7,024,205 (“the ’205 patent”) owned by Unwired Planet, LLC.
 The … Continue Reading

-The Federal Circuit recently denied a petition for rehearing en banc, effectively reiterating that the PTAB may, in its sole discretion, choose to institute an IPR proceeding on some, but not all, of the patent claims challenged in an IPR petition.
-The rehearing petition sought the full court’s review of a split three-judge panel decision … Continue Reading
+An updated discussion of this issue is available here: Supreme Court Decides that IPR Final Decisions Must Address All Challenged Claims The Federal Circuit recently denied a petition for rehearing en banc, effectively reiterating that the PTAB may, in its sole discretion, choose to institute an IPR proceeding on some, but not all, of the … Continue Reading

 The material contained on this blog is provided for informational purposes only and does not constitute legal advice.
 Views expressed are those of the author and are not to be attributed to Marshall, Gerstein & Borun LLP or any of its clients.
 The publication and receipt of any information contained on this blog does not create an attorney-client relationship with Marshall, Gerstein & Borun LLP or with any of its attorneys.
 Readers should not act upon any information on this site without seeking professional legal counsel.